Jake-Moore/KamiCommon/README.md

 config.put(key, value)
 ```
 - Version command
-   - If using KamiCommand implementation, you can specify if you'd like an additional version subcommand
+   - If you are using a KamiCommand implementation, the `KamiSubCommands` constructor takes a boolean for version command
+     - When set to true, a sample Version subcommand will be added, and reads from the following file:
-   - Requires a `version.json` inside your resources folder with the following
+   - Requires a `version.json` inside your resources folder with the following keys (See below for a sample maven example, Tip: enable resource filtering)
 ```json
 {
   "name": "${project.artifactId}",